 It’s a dish of eggs poached in a sauce of fresh tomatoes, chili peppers, and onions, often spiced with cumin.
-So pretty and so fragrant!
-Watch’em mop their sauce with pita or crusty bread!
+It is overlaid with Sephardi flavors.
+The dish has become so popular you can find it in virtually every casual restaurant, at any time of the day.
+Umami and ethnic flavors at their best!
+So pretty and so fragrant.
+Watch them all mop their sauce with pita or crusty bread!
+Saucy and messy deliciousness.
 It’s in my Whole Foods Cookbook!

 You want eggs with creamy to runny texture.

 So make sure they go in toward the end of cooking, or you will end up with an uninspired hard-boiled texture.